News by World Pancreatic Cancer Coalition

 From the very beginning, TEB has been actively engaged within the World Pancreatic Cancer Coalition (WPCC) and contributed to the inaugural launch of the World Pancreatic Cancer Day.
 “2017 is the fourth year we are organizing this global awareness day.
 Together, we have forged the most important initiative for boosting awareness and education on a global scale,” Katharina Stang said.
 “We are proud to represent Germany within the Coalition and appreciate the interaction with other national groups, as well as the knowledge that we are all fighting for the same cause: to improve pancreatic cancer treatment through research and education – and to hopefully one day find a cure.”

-- TEB website on World Pancreatic Cancer Day (available in German, English and Spanish):
+TEB website on World Pancreatic Cancer Day (available in German and English):

-- TEB website on pancreatic diseases (only available in German):
+TEB website on pancreatic diseases (available in German and English):

 World Pancreatic Cancer Coalition Aims to Raise Unprecedented Awareness for a Disease with theLowest Survival Rate of Any Major Cancer Ludwigsburg, 12th May 2016 – The first-ever World Pancreatic Cancer Coalition (WPCC) gathered for its inaugural meeting in Orlando, Fla., on May 11, 2016, bringing together more than 60 individuals representing 40 pancreatic cancer advocacy groups from around the globe.
 The Coalitions’ goal is to drive transformational change for those affected by pancreatic cancer.